-The SAPO is a Schedule 2 public entity in terms of the PFMA of 1999.
-It is a government business enterprise established to provide postal and related services to the public, and derives its mandate from the Postal Services Act of 1998 and the the SAPO state-owned company Limited Act, 2011 (Act 22 of 2011).
+The SAPO is a government business enterprise established to provide postal and related services to the public.
+It is a schedule 2 public entity in terms of the Public Finance Management Act of 1999 and derives its mandate from the Postal Services Act of 1998 and the South African Post Office SOC Ltd Act of 2011.

-The Postal Services Act of 1998 grants the post office an exclusive mandate to conduct postal services in the reserved sector for items such as letters, postcards and parcels less than one kilogram.
-This Act makes provision for the regulation of postal services and the operational functions of the postal company, including universal service obligations.
+The Postal Services Act of 1998 makes provision for the regulation of postal services and the operational functions of the post office, including universal service obligations, and grants it an exclusive mandate to conduct postal services in the reserved sector for items such as letters, postcards and parcels weighing less than 1 kilogram.